ajayaadithiyabr275/Bike-Sales-Report-EXCEL-/README.md

 Data Visualization:

-1.Created Pivot tables and visualized the tables with recommended charts

-To create Pivot tables: Insert tab — Pivot Table — From Table/Range
+1.Created Pivot tables and visualized the tables with recommended charts To create Pivot tables: Insert tab — Pivot Table — From Table/Range

-2. Created Slicers — easy-to-use buttons or filters in a report or chart that help you quickly narrow down the information you want to see.
+2.Created Slicers — easy-to-use buttons or filters in a report or chart that help you quickly narrow down the information you want to see.
 4 slicers were created; Marital Status, Education, Occupation, Region.

-3.
-4. Built an Interactive dashboard
+3.Built an Interactive dashboard

 Summary: